NonRoute/Simple-Golf/README.md

 4. The goal of this game is to make the golf falls into the hole with the lowest hit possible. <br/>
   Each time you hit a golf, the score will decrease by 1.
   <img height="300" src="/images/hole.png"/>
+5. Your score will increase every level based on the difficulty of each level

-5. There are items and special terrain in this game
+6. There are items and special terrain in this game
     - **Coin**: increase your score by 1 <br/>
       <img height="100" src="/images/coin.png"/>
     - **Booster**: add force to a golf in the same direction as an arrow <br/>